-Requirements are the same as for the Bachelor of Science degree, except BHSC100 and MATH165, which are not required.
+Requirements are the same as for the Bachelor of Science degree, except SOWK255 in place of BHSC100 as service requirement.

 Field Practicum.
 Students are required to complete a 400-hour field placement in a local human-service agency.
 The practicum is normally completed during the student's senior year.
 Prerequisites include the following courses (which must be completed with a grade of C- or above): SOWK340, 350, and 402, and a human biology course.
 Students may be dropped from the program or be required to complete additional practicum hours for the following reasons: